OxCom/docker-rsync/README.md

-# docker-rsync
+# Docker rsync
-rsync tool in docker
+The rsync tool in docker